ncphillips/blog/content/post/snipcart-vs-stripe-checkout.md

 * Snipcart's installation is incredibly easy and straightforward.
 Simply link their `snipcart.min.js` script and optionally the default `snipcart.min.css` theme before the `<head>` closing tag of your website and you are ready to go!
 Don't forget to include your API key with the `snipcart.min.js` script.
 Note that Snipcart also makes use of jQuery, so make sure you have it included in your page.

-* In contrast, setting up Stripe is a bit more time consuming and requires the use of an actual server to accept payments.
+* In contrast, setting up Stripe is a bit more time consuming and requires the use of an actual back-end server to accept payments.
 If you do not already have a VPS, you can use a PaaS like Heroku to host your code for free, keeping setup time and costs down.

 **Takeaway**<br>
 All-in-all, Snipcart is most definitely the easiest to install out of the two products.
 The fact the is does not require any external server or backend gives it a clear advantage over Stripe.